frankdean/trip-server/README.md

 	$ docker-compose down

+To use a Docker container for development:

+	$ docker-compose --file docker-compose-dev.yml up --build -d
+	$ docker-compose logs --follow

+The environment requires both the `trip-server` and `trip-web-client` projects to share the same parent folder.
+These folders are mounted within the Docker container such that changes made on the host are also reflected within the container.

+The server will automatically restart if any of it's `.js` or `.json` files are altered.

+When making changes to the `trip-web-client` HTML or JavaScript, you will need to refresh the browser to replace the cached version.

 ## Quick Start Using [Vagrant][]

 This option provides a working example of the application running in a